ITfoxtec/FoxIDs/docs/title-icon-css.md

  1. Select show advanced settings
  4. Add the bowser title text
- 4. Add the bowser icon URL to an external site, supported image formats: ico, png, gif, jpeg and webp
+ 4. Add the bowser icon URL from an external site, supported image formats: ico, png, gif, jpeg and webp
  2. Add the CSS to the CSS field, if necessary drag the field bigger
  5. Click Update